 The Modern Professional Era

 Today the Palatine Police Department is directed by Chief Alan Stoeckel.
-There are two Deputy Chiefs, seven Commanders, ten Sergeants, ninety-two officers, and forty-one civilians.
-In addition to the regular duties of policing Palatine and following up on the crimes occurring, the department has officers assigned to the high schools and junior high schools, crime prevention officers, two full-time social workers and a crime analyst.
+There are two Deputy Chiefs, seven Commanders, ten Sergeants, eighty-eight officers, and thirty-seven civilians.
+In addition to the regular duties of policing Palatine and following up on the crimes occurring, the department has officers assigned to the high schools and junior high schools, crime prevention officers and two full-time social workers.
 The Palatine officer today is better educated and constantly undergoing training.
 The department today requires a four-year college degree before applying and has ten officers with master’s degrees.

 The tools of today’s law enforcement professional have changed drastically from the gas lighting equipment of the early constables.
-Today’s police squad car is equipped with two-way radios, emergency lights and sirens, computer terminals and portable telephones.
+Today’s police squad car is equipped with two-way radios, emergency lights and sirens, and computer terminals.
 Police records today are stored on computers and the department is linked with almost all police departments in the Chicago area for rapid exchange of information.

 Under the leadership of retired Chief Jerry Bratcher, many new and innovative programs of which the department is justifiably proud were instituted.
 On September 2, 1974, Palatine established the first crime prevention unit in the State of Illinois.
 The neighborhood watch portion of this program was the first funded by the state in 1975.